AdaniKamal/Google-Hacking/README.md

 ## Summary

-MCSI Remote Internship.

-I learned in other to finished my Remote Intership
+This is my notes in order for me to finished up the lab for my MCSI Remote Internship.

-Below is just a template...................